 What is conjugal partner sponsorship?

-Canadian conjugal partner sponsorship is the process of a Canadian citizen or permanent resident sponsoring their partner to live in Canada permanently.
+The Canadian conjugal partner sponsorship process allows for a Canadian citizen or permanent resident to sponsor their partner to live in Canada permanently.

-IMPORTANT: You will not be considered for conjugal partner sponsorship if you and your partner could have qualified as a common-law union but you willingly chose not to.
+IMPORTANT NOTICE: You will not be considered for conjugal partner sponsorship if you or your partner willingly chose not to marry or live together.

 Let us help you sponsor your conjugal partner to Canada.
-Here are 3 important things you must know to begin the sponsorship process.
+We have laid out 3 important things you must know before you begin the sponsorship process.

 To sponsor a conjugal partner you must meet the following:

-• not have been sponsored as a spouse/common-law/conjugal partner within the last 5 years
+• You cannot have sponsored someone as a spouse or common-law partner or conjugal partner within the last 5 years.

-• be willing to sign a 3-year undertaking to be financially responsible for your conjugal partner once they arrive in Canada
+• Be willing and able to provide for the basic needs of your sponsored partner by signing a 3-year undertaking to be financially responsible for them when they settle in Canada.

-• not have already applied to sponsor your current spouse, partner or child and a decision on your application has not been made yet
+• You must not have already applied to sponsor your partner and a decision has not been made on the application.

-• not be subject to a removal order
+• You cannot be subject to a removal order.

-• not be in default of any previous sponsorship undertaking
+• You must not be in financial default for any previous undertaking, immigration loan, or court-ordered support payments.

-• not be in receipt of social assistance other than for a disability
+• You cannot be on social assistance for any reason other than for disability.

 2 How IRCC determines a conjugal relationship